 Kia Wright Kia Wright

-Freedom is being able to make healthy choices out of awareness of energy balance and what works best for you – not by blindly following restrictive rules.
+Freedom is being able to make healthy choices out of awareness of energy balance and what works best for you, rather than blindly following restrictive rules forever.

-Freedom is being able to make healthy choices out of awareness of energy balance and what works best for you, rather than blindly following restrictive rules.
+Freedom is being able to make healthy choices out of awareness of energy balance and what works best for you, rather than blindly following restrictive rules forever.

 When you understand how different foods affect your body and support your needs, you can make intentional choices that move you toward your health and physique goals.